Zenlytic/zenlytic-docs/docs/6_connecting_with_python/3_connection_setup/connecting.md

 ### Explicitly passed values

-This method is used in the example for [getting started](../getting_started.md), and a similar syntax as the `profiles.yml` file.
 This is the best method for connecting if you're using a local jupyter notebook, or similar.
 If you're using a hosted notebook solution, you'll need to reference the github repo, not a local folder.
 To do that, replace the `repo_path` property with two properties `repo_url: https://{YOUR_GITHUB_USERNAME}:{YOUR_GITHUB_ACCESS_TOKEN}@github.com/my_company/my_company_data_model` and `branch: dev`.

 ```
 from metrics_layer import MetricsLayerConnection